-We believe that the emerging integration of data protection and cybersecurity into the new discipline of cyber protection will play an important role in the success of DX initiatives.
-Growth of malware sophistication, ransomware, and targeted attacks is multiplying the major threats to data availability and accuracy, so taking stock of existing defenses and processes is paramount.
+We believe that the emerging integration of data protection and cyber security into the new discipline of cyber protection will play an important role in the success of DX initiatives.
+The growth of malware sophistication, ransomware, and targeted attacks is multiplying the major threats to data availability and accuracy, so taking stock of existing defenses and processes is paramount.
 This imperative is supported by IDC survey data: Identifying data quality issues and ensuring data quality was cited second highest (behind data loss prevention) as a significant data-related challenge by both line-of-business IT and IT security personnel.
 DX cannot be complete without robust, dynamically evolving cyber protection.
 Although cybersecurity and data protection have traditionally been treated as separate disciplines, they are quickly merging into complementary and linked capabilities.

-Cyber protection gives Acronis an opportunity to separate itself from the traditional data protection and recovery software vendor pack, by applying a platform of solutions to help customers and partners tackle increasingly complex data protection initiatives and threats.
-Acronis is well positioned to leverage its investment over the past two years in Al and blockchain technology; its service provider partners and end-user customers will be the beneficiaries.
+Cyber protection gives Acronis an opportunity to separate itself from the traditional data protection and recovery software vendor pack.
+It represents a new problem set for which a majority of backup/recovery vendors do not yet have a solution.
+Acronis is well positioned to leverage its investment over the past several years in Al and blockchain technology; its service provider partners and end-user customers will be the beneficiaries.